bksaiki/herbie/ASPLOS25.md

 If your system is running on ARM, set the environment variable `NO_AVX` before running the subsequent command.
+This disables the AVX platform;
+  Figures 8 and 9 will be missing the AVX subplot.
 ```
 export NO_AVX=1
 ```